-Dr. Baljit Singh is dean of the Faculty of Veterinary Medicine at the University of Calgary.
+Dr. Baljit Singh, PhD, is dean of the Faculty of Veterinary Medicine at the University of Calgary.
 His research has focused on cell and molecular biology of lung inflammation.
-View his publications
+View his profile

-Dr. Chantal McMillan is a senior instructor in the department of veterinary clinical and diagnostic sciences in UCalgary's Faculty of Veterinary Medicine.
+Dr. Chantal McMillan, DVM, is a senior instructor in the department of veterinary clinical and diagnostic sciences in UCalgary's Faculty of Veterinary Medicine.
 Her interests include all aspects of internal medicine, particularly endocrine disorders of small animals.

-Dr. Gilleard is associate dean (research) and professor of parasitology with UCalgary's Faculty of Veterinary Medicine.
+Dr. John Gilleard, PhD, is associate dean (research) and professor of parasitology with UCalgary's Faculty of Veterinary Medicine.
 He is cross-appointed in the Department of Biochemistry and Molecular Biology in the Cumming School of Medicine, and holds a visiting professorship at the University of Glasgow.
 His research interests are in the field of drug resistance in parasites.
 View his publications

-Dr. Terri Schiller is a board specialized small animal surgeon and Associate Dean (Clinical Programs) at UCalgary's Faculty of Veterinary Medicine.
+Dr. Terri Schiller, DVM, is a board specialized small animal surgeon and Associate Dean (Clinical Programs) at UCalgary's Faculty of Veterinary Medicine.
 Her clinical practice focuses on the delivery and teaching of small animal orthopedic surgery and canine total hip replacement.
-View her publications
+View her profile

-Dr. Serge Chalhoub is an instructor in UCalgary's Faculty of Veterinary Medicine.
+Dr. Serge Chalhoub, DVM, is an instructor in UCalgary's Faculty of Veterinary Medicine.
 His research interests are in clinical nephrology/urology and interventional medicine.
 View his publications